KVM-VMI/nitro/doc/source/architecture.rst

 ================

 Nitro depends on `libvirt <https://libvirt.org>`__ to manage virtual machine life cycle and configuration for it.
-Libvirt is responsible for keeping track of machine definitions (what hardware is associated with the machine, what kind of storage backend is being used, and how is the networking setup) and managing QEMU instances for individual machines.
-Libvirt is structured as a daemon that manages the actual virtual machines and responds to requests from clients such as Nitro.
 Through the libvirt API, Nitro can start, stop and pause virtual machines without having to directly deal with the hypervisor.

 Internally, QEMU makes use of Linux's `KVM
 <https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine>`__ feature for